thehapyone/Sage/docs/configuration.md

 ## Finalizing Configuration

-Once you have edited the `config.toml` file and set the necessary environment variables, save the file and restart the **CodeSage** application to apply the changes.
+Once you have edited the `config.toml` file and set the necessary environment variables, save the file and restart the **Sage** application to apply the changes.

 For more information on the specific fields and acceptable values in the configuration file, please refer to the inline documentation within the [validator.py](../sage/utils/validator.py) file or the sample [config.toml](../sage/config.toml) provided with the application.

 ## Support

-If you encounter any issues or have questions about configuring CodeSage, please file an issue on our [GitHub Issues](https://github.com/thehapyone/codesage/issues) page.
+If you encounter any issues or have questions about configuring Sage, please file an issue on our [GitHub Issues](https://github.com/thehapyone/Sage/issues) page.